datapane/datapane/README.md

 Datapane is a Python library which makes it simple to build reports from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.

 Reports can be exported as standalone HTML documents, with rich components which allow data to be explored and visualisations to be used interactively.
-You can also publish reports to our free public community platform or share them securely with your team and clients.
+You can also publish reports to our free platform for public use or share them securely with your team and clients.

 # Getting Started